AndreasG11/MAE224/Example-1-:-Read-and-Write-Pins.md

 ```
 Note: Matlab formats with tab indentation but actually denotes loops by bookending them with an initiator (`for`,`if`,`while`) and `end`.
 First, we check to make sure that our specific Photon is connected to the internet with `if g.getConnection`.
 If the device is connected we start the time with `tic`.
 Next, we iterate over a `for` loop.
 Each iteration we will output a progressively larger voltage out of pin A4 and we will measure that voltage using pin A3.
 Additionally, the output from D3 will be a toggling HIGH and LOW signal which D3 will measure as 1 and 0, respectively.
 Note that because we are using pin D7, the output is actually connected to the onboard LED.
 You should see the LED turn on and off as the iterations progress.
 The input data will be recorded in the arrays `data` and `data2` and the time stamp at which you record the data will be kept in `time`.

-Finally, we can plot all of the results with the following code, while using properly labeled axes and legends
+Finally, we can plot all of the results with the following code, while using properly labeled axes and legends:
 ```matlab
 figure(1)
 clf